hypermine-bc/labs/content/posts/hypersignv1.0.md

 ### Get onboard on Hypersign Studio

 Now that we have DID, let us go to [Hypersign Studio](https://ssi.hypermine.in/studio/) to play with verifiable credentials.
-To issue credentials, let for register and login into this portal.
+To issue credentials, let's first register and login into this Hypersign Studio  web portal.

 #### Register

-Go to [Hypersign Studio](https://ssi.hypermine.in/studio/) and click on the `signup` button to register.
+Go to [Hypersign Studio](https://ssi.hypermine.in/studio/) and click on the `signup` link to register.
 Fill in your details and click on `SignUp` button.
-Make sure you fill the did as well which you had generated in the previous step.
+Make sure you fill the DID as well which you had generated in the previous step.

 ![s](/images/hypersignv1.0/studio-reg.png)

 On clicking on `SignUp` button, you will receive an email and will be asked to click on a link to download `verifiable credential` file.

-### Login
+#### Login

 Now you have two files, `keys.json` and `vc_fe4..925.json` (don't worry about the complexities like why we are using files to login and all, it will be clear in the end).
 Use both of these files to login into the studio app.